Tips for Finding Lost Indoor-Outdoor Cats

 7) Once You Find Your Cat

 If you haven’t already done this, get your cat microchipped.
+Our local shelters offer microchipping for a moderate fee (typically $20.00).
 If your cat will tolerate wearing a collar, put a break-away collar on your cat with a tag that identifies their home.
+Also, place an AirTag on your cat’s collar to help you track your cat’s movements outdoors.